philgyford/vagrant-heroku-cedar-14-python/README.md

 If you change or update any of the Vagrant stuff, then do `vagrant provision` to have it run through and update the box with changes.

+### Subsequently

+If you `vagrant halt` the box, you'll need to do `vagrant up --provision` to get everything running again.
+Just doing `vagrant up` won't currently start foreman etc.

 ## Foreman